rezamarzban/openfoam211-docker/README.md

 ## How-to
 ###### Note that you may need to mark the install and start scripts as executable.

+#### 1. Install

-#### 1. Run the installOpenFOAM211 script.
+Run the installOpenFOAM211 script,
 This will download graphical `OpenFoam 2.1.1` docker image from hub.docker.io and setup a container.

-If you want to install minimum `OpenFoam 2.1.1` run:
+Otherwise, If you want to install minimal `OpenFoam 2.1.1` run:

 ```
 username="$USER"